pnp/sp-dev-fx-webparts/samples/react-offline-first/README.md

 HTTP requests.
 - Async looping, can be found in the Queue System.
-- Performance techniques for browsers, async looping does not block render, using local storage first reduces the time to draw the inital page load.
+- Performance techniques for browsers, async looping does not block render, using local storage first reduces the time to draw the initial page load.

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/react-offline-first" />